The procedure may alter the contour of the neck and jawline. Outcomes vary between individuals.

 Recovery times vary among individuals.
 You may experience temporary swelling, bruising, or tightness, which are part of the normal healing process.
 Our team provides guidance on aftercare, activity restrictions, and follow-up appointments to support your recovery.

-Every surgical experience is unique.
 Your surgeon will discuss the procedure, recovery expectations, and potential risks in detail during your consultation.
+Detailed risks are in the FAQs section.

 Preparation might involve stopping certain medications, refraining from smoking and ensuring good health.
 We'll guide you through each step.